Term Sheet is a daily briefing on venture capital, private equity, and deal-making.

 .

-- KPS Capital Partners agreed to acquire a majority stake in Ketjen Corporation, a Houston, Texas-based refining catalyst solutions business.
+- Angeles Equity Partners acquired a majority stake in Technique, a Jackson, Mich.-based metal fabrication solutions company.
 Financial terms were not disclosed.

 .